Huneric: Reign

 Huneric conducted a purge in 479.
 He had his older brother Theoderic, along with his daughters and younger son, and the eldest son of his brother Gento, along with his wife, exiled.
 Theoderic's wife and eldest son were executed along with Heldica, one of Gaiseric's officials, and his family.
 Jucundus, the Arian patriarch of Carthage and a supporter of Theoderic, was publicly burned to death.

 Huneric was a fervent adherent to Arianism.
 Yet his reign opened with making a number of positive overtures towards the local Roman population.
 Following the visit of a diplomatic mission from the Eastern Roman Empire led by Alexander, Huneric restored properties seized by his father from the merchants of Carthage.

 Quodvultdeus, the bishop of Carthage, was expelled to Campania by the Vandals in 439.
 The position remained vacant for fifteen years until Gaiseric allowed Deogratias to be appointed on 24 October 454 at the request of Valentinian III.
 The position was made vacant again for twenty-four years after the death of Deogratias.
 Huneric lifted the policy of persecuting the Nicene Christians, allowing them to hold a synod wherein they elected Eugenius of Carthage as the bishop of Carthage.
 However, not long after the ordination of Eugenius, Huneric reversed himself and began to once again persecute Nicenes.
 In 484, he ordered that the tongues and right hand of all Nicenes in Tipasa be cut off due to them celebrating the liturgy.

 Furthermore, he tried to make Nicene property fall to the state, but when this caused too much protest from the Eastern Roman Emperor, he chose to banish a number of Nicene Christians to a faraway province instead.
 On February 1, 484 he organized a meeting of Nicene bishops with Arian bishops, but on February 24, 484 he forcibly removed the Nicene bishops from their offices and banished some to Corsica.
 A few were executed, including the former proconsul Victorian along with Frumentius and other wealthy merchants, who were killed at Hadrumetum after refusing to become Arians.
 Yves Modéran estimated that around 20% of the bishops in Africa converted to Arianism in response to the persecution.
 However, Huneric died that year and his successor, Gunthamund, allowed those exiled to return.
 Among those exiled was Vigilius, bishop of Thapsus, who published a theological treatise against Arianism.

 Additionally, Huneric murdered many members of the Hasdingi dynasty and also persecuted Manichaeans.
+Towards the end of his reign, the Moors in the Aurès Mountains (in modern-day Algeria) successfully rebelled from Vandal rule.